Sarrusophone: Sizes and ranges

-All sarrusophones are transposing instruments notated in treble clef, except the CC contrabass which is notated in bass clef and sounds an octave lower, like the contrabassoon.
+All sarrusophones are transposing instruments notated in treble clef, except the C contrabass which is notated in bass clef and sounds an octave lower, like the contrabassoon.

-The sarrusophone has a very similar written range to saxophone; the lowest note is the same written B♭_{3} below middle C_{4} (some have extra keys to go to a low G), and the key work usually allows a practical range to high G_{6}.
+The sarrusophone has a very similar written range to saxophone; the lowest note is the same written B♭_{3} below middle C_{4} (two instruments made by Benedikt Eppelsheim, a singular alto and baritone, have extra keys to go to a low G), and the key work usually allows a practical range to high G_{6}.

-Until the turn of the 21st century, the BB♭ contrabass had the distinguishing feature of being the lowest pitched reed instrument ever placed in production, since it is capable of producing a low A♭_{0}, one semitone below A_{0}, the lowest note of both the piano and a contrabassoon with a low A key.
+Until the turn of the 21st century, the B♭ contrabass had the distinguishing feature of being the lowest pitched reed instrument ever placed in production, since it is capable of producing a low A♭_{0}, one semitone below A_{0}, the lowest note of both the piano and a contrabassoon with a low A key.
 Both the B♭ subcontrabass saxophone, first built in 2010, and the Eppelsheim B♭ tubax, a similar hybrid saxophone introduced ten years earlier, also have A♭_{0} as their lowest pitch.
-Leblanc also made prototype subcontrabass clarinets in the 1930s that could go even lower—the E♭ octocontralto to E♭_{0} and the B♭ octocontrabass to C_{0}—but neither model went into production, and the prototypes reside at the Leblanc Musée des instruments à vent in France.
+Leblanc also made prototype subcontrabass clarinets in the 1930s that could go even lower—the E♭ octocontra-alto to E♭_{0} and the B♭ octocontrabass to C_{0}—but neither model went into production, and the prototypes reside at the Leblanc Musée des instruments à vent in France.